day50-dev/Streamdown/README.md

 ### Future work

 #### CSS
 I'm really considering using `tinycss2` and making an actual stylesheet engine.
-This is related to another problem - getting a modern HTML renderer in the browser that actually works.
+This is related to another problem - getting a modern HTML renderer in the terminal that is actually navigable.
 I *think* it's probably a separate project.

 #### scrape
 This is already partially implemented.
 The idea is every code block can get extracted and put in a directory so you can have a conversation to generate every piece of a project, similar to Aider, Claude or Goose,  but in the most hands-off yet still convenient way possible.